krlawrence/graph/ChangeHistory.md

 - Updated the various Gremlin console help text graphics to the 3.4.10 level.
 Issue #215
 - Added some text to emphasize the evolution of Apache TinkerPop usage from graphs being largely local or directly connected to being remotely connected via Gremlin Server.
 - Added to the Terminology section to include edges.
+- Added the `Pick` Enum to the enum and class tables.
+Issue #173
 - Merged reader PRs #154, #160, #197, #198, #200, #205, #209, #210, #213
 - Updated warning about label indexing to reflect the current state of graph DBs better.
 Issue #186
 - Improved grammar and fixed a few typos.
 Issues #164, #180, #204